panpf/zoomimage/docs/getting_started.md

 * `zoomable.sourceVisibleRectF: Rect`: contentVisibleRect maps to the area on the original image
 * `zoomable.sourceVisibleRect: IntRect`: contentVisibleRect maps to the area on the original image
 * `zoomable.scrollEdge: ScrollEdge`: Edge state for the current offset

+* `subsampling.disabled: Boolean`: Whether to disable subsampling function
+* `subsampling.tileImageCache: TileImageCache?`: The memory cache of Tile tile is null by default.
+* `subsampling.disabledTileImageCache: Boolean`: Whether to disable the memory cache of Tile tile, default to false
+* `subsampling.tileAnimationSpec: TileAnimationSpec`: The configuration of tile animation is default to TileAnimationSpec.Default
+* `subsampling.pausedContinuousTransformTypes: Int`: Pauses the configuration of continuous transformation types for loading tiles
+* `subsampling.disabledBackgroundTiles: Boolean`: Whether to disable background tile, default to false
+* `subsampling.stopped: Boolean`: Whether to stop loading tiles, default to false
+* `subsampling.disabledAutoStopWithLifecycle: Boolean`: Whether to disable automatic stop loading of tiles based on Lifecycle, default to false
+* `subsampling.regionDecoders: List<RegionDecoder.Factory>`: Add a custom RegionDecoder, default to
+  an empty list
+* `subsampling.showTileBounds: Boolean`: Whether to display the boundary of Tile, default to false
 * `subsampling.ready: Boolean`: Whether the image is ready for subsampling
 * `subsampling.imageInfo: ImageInfo`: The information of the image, including width, height, format, exif information, etc